-Senior Lecturer in Bio-Mechatronics at Imperial College London, Dr Ravi Vaidyanathan is an expert in the application of mechanical engineering to medicine and biological systems.
+Senior Lecturer in Bio-Mechatronics at Imperial College London, Prof Ravi Vaidyanathan is an expert in the application of mechanical engineering to medicine and biological systems.
 Obtaining his PhD in biologically inspired systems in 2001 from Case Western Reserve University, USA, he went on to work in industry before joining the University of Southampton in 2006.
 Ravi has authored over 200 scientific papers and holds two patents for bio-mechanical inventions.
 He brings his expertise to the UK DRI Care Research & Technology Centre at Imperial to lead an intriguing research programme investigating ‘social robots’ for people with dementia.

 1. At a glance

 Can interactive ‘social’ robots help improve the lives of people with dementia?

 Prof Ravi Vaidyanathan is aiming to seize the exciting potential of artificial intelligence (AI) to improve dementia care.
 He is leading a team who will develop a family of robotic devices that can engage people living with dementia, helping improve safety in the home and enhancing quality of life.

 The team will initially focus on designing social robotic systems that can respond to safety alerts within the home, such as a cooker being left on – or to certain behaviours, such as agitation or injury.
 Once triggered, the robot will engage with the individual and act to reduce risks.
 This may involve directing them to address the hazard – or deploying automated tools that can do so instead.
 By engaging in conversation, it may be possible to identify the cause of their agitation – such as confusion in the dark, pain or dehydration – and help point the individual towards a simple solution.